 Nord Stream 2 was subject to this Espoo Process in 2017.
 At that time, all Parties of Origin consulted with all Affected Parties within the framework of the Espoo Convention.
 This process was based on the Environmental Impact Assessment (EIA) documentation prepared by Nord Stream 2, called the “Espoo Report”.
 Find out more here.

-Espoo Process for the North-Western Route in Denmark
+Espoo Process for the Approved South-Eastern Route in Denmark

-This application is also subject to an Espoo Process in which Denmark, as Party of Origin, consults with all Affected Parties in the framework of the Espoo Convention.
-The EIA documentation prepared by Nord Stream 2 will support this process.
+This application was as the other applications subject to an Espoo Process.
+Denmark, as Party of Origin, consulted with all Affected Parties in the framework of the Espoo Convention.
 Find out more here.